trinodb/trino/docs/src/main/sphinx/admin/properties-writer-scaling.rst

 The minimum amount of data that must be written by a writer task before another writer is eligible to be added.
-Each writer task may have multiple writers, controlled by ``task.writer-count``, thus this value is effectively divided by the the number of writers per task.
+Each writer task may have multiple writers, controlled by ``task.writer-count``, thus this value is effectively divided by the number of writers per task.
 This can be specified on a per-query basis using the ``writer_min_size`` session property.